stripe/veneur/README.md

 # Configuration

 Veneur expects to have a config file supplied via `-f PATH`.
-The include `example.yaml` outlines the options:
+The included `example.yaml` outlines the options:

 * `api_hostname` - The Datadog API URL to post to.
 Probably `https://app.datadoghq.com`.
 * `metric_max_length` - How big a buffer to allocate for incoming metric lengths.
 Metrics longer than this will get truncated!